jitesh-sidhani/jitesh-sidhani/README.md

 # 💫 About Me:
-🌟 I specialize in web development <br><br>🎓 Currently pursuing my studies in Information Technology.<br><br>🌱 I’m currently learning Machine Learning.<br><br>💡 I'm open to exciting projects and collaborations, so feel free to reach out at jitesh02jitesh02@gmail.com
+🌟 I specialize in web development <br><br>🎓 Currently pursuing my studies in Information Technology.<br><br>💡 I'm open to exciting projects and collaborations, so feel free to reach out at jitesh02jitesh02@gmail.com

 # 💻 Tech Stack: